 - Consumables: Hemp CBD as used in food, beverages, dietary supplements, and other consumable goods for humans;

-- Smokables: How the state treats Hemp CBD in smokable products such as dried flower, vape products, and cigarettes;
+- Smokables: How governments treat Hemp CBD in smokable products such as dried flower, vape products, and cigarettes;

-- Cosmetics: How the state treats Hemp CBD in cosmetics;
+- Cosmetics: How governments treat Hemp CBD in cosmetics;

-- Enforcement Actions: Whether there has been any adverse enforcement action by law enforcement against Hemp CBD in the last 6 months;
+- Enforcement Actions: Adverse enforcement action by law enforcement against Hemp CBD in the last 3-6-9-12 months;

 - Select Laws and Regulations: A non-exhaustive selection of relevant authorities on Hemp CBD, including laws, regulations, and policy statements; and

-With the guidance of our hemp business attorneys, you can rest easy knowing that your business is in compliance with these complex and evolving laws, and comfortably push your business fullspeed ahead.
+With the guidance of our Hemp CBD business attorneys, you can rest easy knowing your business is doing all that it can to comply with these complex and evolving laws, and comfortably push your business full speed ahead.